Ethereum Merge: Ethereum’s change to Proof of Stake

-In an effort to reduce its electricity consumption and quicken transaction speeds, Ethereum will be switching over to proof of stake as its consensus mechanism.
-The change is expected to happen in either May or June 2022, when miners will be replaced with validators.
-In order to become a validator, you will need to stake 32 ETH – for those who wish to help validate the blockchain but do not have that much ETH, they will be able to participate in staking pools, similar to how there are mining pools today for those with smaller amounts of mining power.
-Staking rewards are expected to be about 7% to 12% once the switch is made.
+In an effort to reduce its electricity consumption and quicken transaction speeds, Ethereum switched over to proof of stake as its consensus mechanism.
+The Ethereum proof of stake change happened in September 2022, when miners were replaced with validators.
+In order to become a validator, it was necessary to stake 32 ETH – for those who wished to help validate the blockchain but do not have that much ETH, they were able to participate in staking pools, similar to how there are mining pools today for those with smaller amounts of mining power.
+Staking rewards were also expected to be about 7% to 12% once the switch was made.

-Ethereum had always intended to be a proof of stake chain, however they decided to go with proof of work to speed up their go-to-market with the plan being to switch to proof of stake later on.
+Ethereum had always intended to be a proof of stake chain, however the team decided to go with proof of work to speed up their go-to-market with the plan being to switch to proof of stake later on.
 As cryptocurrencies have gained traction over the last few years, regulators and lawmakers have started to take note of the large energy consumption that comes with it.
-Ethereum for instance uses roughly the same amount of energy as the Netherlands does on a yearly basis.
-The change to proof of stake will reduce Ethereum’s electricity consumption by ~99%, making it much more environmentally friendly.
+Ethereum specifically uses roughly the same amount of energy as the Netherlands does on a yearly basis.
+The Ethereum change to proof of stake had intended to reduce Ethereum’s electricity consumption by ~99%, making it much more environmentally friendly.

-Additionally, Ethereum is hoping to speed up its transaction speeds.
-In 2023 Ethereum is aiming to roll out several other improvements such as sharding and rollups in order to try and get the level of transactions it can handle to as high as 100,000+ per second.
+Additionally, The Merge was also proposed to increase its transaction speeds.
+Earlier in 2023 Ethereum also aimed to roll out several other improvements such as sharding and rollups in order to try and get the level of transactions it can handle to as high as 100,000+ per second.

 What else should I know about the Ethereum Merge?

-While most Ethereum holders are very excited for the merge, miners and chip manufacturers are not as pleased, with their sales and stock prices plummeting.
-Unfortunately the merge is not expected to lower Ethereum’s notoriously expensive gas fees, which will likely remain relatively pricey for the foreseeable future.
+While most Ethereum holders were very excited for The Merge, miners and chip manufacturers were not as pleased, with their sales and stock prices plummeting.
+Unfortunately The Merge also did not lower Ethereum’s notoriously expensive gas fees, which will likely remain relatively pricey for the foreseeable future.